fullmetaltac/interview_questions/python.md

 ## Async and concurrency

->🔹***Explain difference between multiprocessing and multithreading.***

-The threading module uses threads, the multiprocessing module uses processes.
-The difference is that threads run in the same memory space, while processes have separate memory.
-This makes it a bit harder to share objects between processes with multiprocessing.
-Since threads use the same memory, precautions have to be taken or two threads will write to the same memory at the same time.

-- Multithreading is concurrent and is used for IO-bound tasks
-- Multiprocessing achieves true parallelism and is used for CPU-bound tasks Use Multithreading if most of your task involves waiting on API-calls, because why not start up another request in another thread while you wait, rather than have your CPU sit idly by.
+>🔹***How is a thread different from a process?***

+A thread is a lightweight, independent unit of execution that can run within a process.
+Threads within a process share the same memory space, making it easy for them to share data and communicate with each other.
+A process, on the other hand, is a self-contained execution environment that has its own memory space and resources.

 ---

+>🔹***What’s the difference between CPU-bound and I/O-bound tasks?***

+- A CPU-bound task spends most of its time doing heavy calculations with the CPUs.
+- An I/O-bound task spends most of its time waiting for I/O responses, which can be responses from web pages, databases or disks.

+---

->🔹***What is GIL?***
+>🔹***What is GIL?
+Pros and cons.***

 The Python Global Interpreter Lock or GIL, in simple words, is a mutex (or a lock) that allows only one thread to hold the control of the Python interpreter.